xenodochy23/100-days-of-code/log.md

 2.)
 Configuration connection to connect from middleware to database using Mongoose https://mongoosejs.com/

 3.)
-Controller and ROutes for reponse and request from the client side.
+Controller and Routes for reponse and request from the client side.

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes